ozandmrz/raspberry_pi_visual_slam/README.md

 ## GCC Version Downgrade
 To install ORB SLAM3 and Sophus correctly, downgrade GCC from version 12 to 11:
+*On Raspberry Pi 5, the default GCC version is 12; however, ORB-SLAM recommends using version 11.
+Using GCC 12, especially during the Sophus installation, can lead to errors.
+Therefore, switching to GCC version 11 is necessary for a stable installation.*
 ```bash
 sudo apt-get update
 sudo apt-get install gcc-11 g++-11